Tomeamis/youcompleteme-vscode/README.md

 # youcompleteme-vscode README

 This is the README for extension "youcompleteme-vscode".
-Sure is
+TODO.
+So much TODO

+For now, much can be found out at https://github.com/Valloric/YouCompleteMe

+This extension is very much a work in (slow) progress

 ## Features

-Completion

-Yada yada

->Whatever
+- Code completion
+- Go to definition
+- Linting

+## Planned features

+- Hover provider
+- ...

 ## Requirements